prophyle/prophex/README.md

 > Can I remove duplicate k-mers from the index in order to use less memory when querying?

-Yes, duplicate k-mers can be removed, e.g., using [BCalm](https://github.com/GATB/bcalm).
-A ProPhex index can then be built from the obtained unitigs.
+Yes, duplicate k-mers can be removed using [ProphAsm](https://github.com/prophyle/prophasm), which assembles contigs by greedy enumeration of disjoint paths in the associated de-Bruijn graph.
+[BCalm](https://github.com/GATB/bcalm) is another tool that can be used with ProPhex.
+Compared to ProPhex, BCalm has a smaller memory footprint.
+On the other hand, the resulting FASTA file can be significantly bigger (when assemblying, BCalm stops at every branching k-mer).

 ## Issues